jwdevantier/lorefetch/README.md

 4. Downloads a gzipped mbox file containing the **threads** with matching messages
 5. Writes the mbox or equivalent maildir to disk

+IF you write to a maildir, then lorefetch now supports synchronizing (writing new mail only).

 ## Building

 ```